 In my spare time I am a keen rock climber, cyclist and have a passion for football, playing whenever possible.
 I also have a great interest in music, playing the guitar in bands in the countries I have worked in and now hopefully in Bratislava!

-Both myself and my family are delighted at becoming part of the BISB community.
+Both myself and my family are delighted to be part of the BISB community.

 What my students say about me: